hightemp/ai_search_aggregator/README.md

 # AI Search Aggregator

-A lightweight web application that enhances traditional web search by using AI to generate multiple focused queries and execute them in parallel via SearxNG and filtering with AI.
+A lightweight web application (MVP) that enhances traditional web search by using AI to generate multiple focused queries and execute them in parallel via SearxNG and filtering with AI.

 See `deploy/env.example`